eswarsamanthula/js-calculator/README.md

 2. Open `index.html` in your browser to use the calculator.

+## Live Demo
+You can try the live demo of the JS Calculator here: [Live Demo](https://eswarsamanthula.github.io/js-calculator/)

 ## Usage
 - Click the buttons on the interface to perform calculations.
 - Supports basic operations: `+`, `-`, `*`, `/`.